How to heat a hot tub faster…

 Significantly faster heat-up times and reduced energy costs.
 Why using an external heat source, linked to a Bowman heat exchanger, is revolutionising hot tub heating.

+How long does it take to heat a hot tub?
 Every hot tub installation is different in some way, so, the answer can depend a number of issues:

 The capacity of the hot tub?

 The outside air temperature?

 The heating system type?

 In many installations, where the hot tub is being heated via an electric heater, the answer is ‘a very long time’ – in some instances it can be up to 24 hours from cold!
 This is because a typical 3 kW electric heater raises water temperature by around 1-2 °C per hour.

 Understandably, many owners find this is far too long, as it restricts the amount of time the hot tub is available for use.
 A further issue is the amount of energy required.
 With the average cost of electricity being more than double the cost of gas per kWh*, it’s no surprise that many hot tub users experience a sharp increase in energy costs with some electrically heated hot tubs adding an extra £500.00 – or even more – to the annual electricity bill!